 - i.
 USGS is United States Geological Survey - ii.
 USGS 7.5 minute topographic map quadrangles were hand-drawn based on both aerial photographs and on-site inspection ("field checking") by cartographers; USGS quit updating the 7.5 minute topographic map quadrangles in 1992, so will not show changes since 1992 - iii.
 USGS 7.5 minute topographic map quadrangles are available only in bitmapped raster graphics format, scanned from printed maps - iv.
-Starting in 2009, but only fully realized in 2012, free, online "US Topo" series maps are in vector format, but have only a fraction of information on raster bitmapped version of older USGS 7.5 minute topographic maps - v.
-Some vector topographic maps have more information than US Topo vector map series, but usually not free - vi.
-GPX (.gpx) Format: designed to be universal interchange formats; allows information including GPS tracks, GPS waypoints and search areas ("polygons") to be sent between GPS device or app and search-management computer program such as SARTopo position factors obtain a GPS fix i.
-Engineering term for the accuracy of the GPS fix i.
-When a GPS unit or app has determined its ii.
-May take some time for a GPS unit or app to iii.
-Time to obtain a GPS fix depends on many
+Starting in 2009, but only fully realized in 2012, free, online "US Topo" series maps are in vector format, but have only a fraction of information on raster bitmapped version of older USGS 7.5 minute topographic maps - Some vector topographic maps have more information than US Topo vector map series, but usually not free - vi.
+GPX (.gpx) Format: designed to be universal interchange formats; allows information including GPS tracks, GPS waypoints and search areas ("polygons") to be sent between GPS device or app and search-management computer program such as SARTopo

+- i.
+When a GPS unit or app has determined its position - ii.
+May take some time for a GPS unit or app to obtain a GPS fix - iii.
+Time to obtain a GPS fix depends on many factors

-(9) Dilution of Precision (DOP) i.
-Engineering term for the accuracy
+(9) Dilution of Precision (DOP)\\

+- i.
+Engineering term for the accuracy of the GPS - ii.
-- ii.
 GPS units or apps may use DOP, or more specifically horizontal DOP (HDOP) or vertical DOP (HDOP) to describe how accurate of a fix the unit currently has - iii.
 Ranges from 1 (ideal) to >20 (may be off by 300 meters) - iv.
 With low DOP may get location fix but without elevation

-(10) Multipath Interference
+(10) Multipath Interference\\\

 - i.
 Precise timing of GPS signals needed for accurate fix - ii.
-Distortions from atmospheric conditions (e.g., ionization in the troposphere) may slow signals - iii.
+Distortions from atmospheric conditions (e.g., ionization in the troposphere) may slow - iii.
 Reflections from cliffs, bodies of water, or buildings may be stronger than direct signal and make timing off - iv.
 Explains why GPS fix may be wrong in canyons or urban areas between tall buildings